-Original Oystergrass, Inc., more commonly known as The Oyster Ridge Music Festival or Oystergrass, is a 501(c)3 non-profit organization.
+Original Oystergrass, Inc, more commonly known as The Oyster Ridge Music Festival or Oystergrass, is a 501(c)3 non-profit organization

-Each year it is a struggle to raise the funds necessary to host such an event.
-However, due to the tremendous support of local agencies, businesses, and individuals coupled with the diligent efforts of our volunteer board of directors and committee, the event always becomes a memorable reality, and a pure grassroots extravaganza,
+Established in 1994, 2022 marks the 27th consecutive year of the Festival (we’re ignoring 2020 since everything was canceled that year).
+Each year in July, music lovers flock to the small town of Kemmerer to enjoy a completely FREE, world class music festival which would cost them hundreds to attend anywhere else.
+It is a struggle to raise the funds necessary to host such an event.
+However, due to the tremendous support of local agencies, businesses, and individuals coupled with the diligent efforts of our volunteer board of directors and committee, the event always becomes a memorable reality, and a pure grassroots extravaganza.

 Winner of the Wyoming Governors Art Award, The Oyster Ridge Music Festival has become a highly recognized and desirable event for high end performing artists and friendly family fun.

+That's a little bit about us.
+We are a non-profit organization dedicated to providing world class entertainment for those adventurous souls who wander down to our little corner of Wyoming.
 The Oyster Ridge Music Festival was the brain child of Keith Chasteen, a local Forest Service employee and a picker of some repute.
 He wanted to find a home for the newly created Wyoming State Flatpick Guitar championship.
 The holder of this title would represent Wyoming at the National Flatpick Guitar championships held each year in

 Early festivals were centered around a number of musical contests which included fiddle, mandolin, and banjo, and of course, the State Flatpick contest.
 Keith struggled to bring the young festival together with an extremely limited budget and little musical entertainment besides the contests.
 With the help of a friend, Robin Kessinger (National Flatpick Champion) was brought to Kemmerer, which brought instant credibility from the world of serious pickin’ to the event.